 - Click Program Overview under Ratings & Reviews in the Dashboards navigation menu.

-Collection and Sentiment
+Review Volume and Sentiment

 Total native reviews indicates how many reviews were submitted on your site, as opposed to syndicated from another site.
 This includes reviews that have been either Approved, Rejected, or are Pending moderation.
 Approved is the total number of native reviews approved by moderation.
 Rejection rate is the percentage of total native reviews that have been rejected by moderation.